vimalmary/SymtechAccountingSolution2/README.md

 - Stored procedure is used for saving account transaction details.
 Sql Transaction is used to avoid partial saving.

-- Methods in Model classes are documted with short descriptions.
+- Methods in Model classes are documented with short descriptions.

 ## RECOMMENDATIONS